 Saving Animals from Extinction combines the power of zoo and aquarium visitors with the resources and collective expertise of zoos and aquariums accredited by the Association of Zoos & Aquariums (AZA) and partners to save animals from extinction.
 Together we are working on saving the most vulnerable wildlife species from extinction and protecting them for future generations.
 We are currently involved in the Monarch Butterfly and North American Songbirds SAFE programs.

 In an effort to maintain and increase the diversity of wild bird species in the park and Zoo, we support natural areas that birds depend upon.
 We do this by mitigating on site windows with bird collision deterrents, and by building bird nesting areas such as the artificial Chimney Swift tower and Tree Swallow nest boxes.
 We also provide education and outreach to the public on how we can all do our part to protect local birds.

 Conservation of International Species at Risk

 Species Survival Plan Programs (SSP)

 Zoos across the world participate in programs to maintain genetic diversity in the populations they care for and these are known as species survival programs.
-Assiniboine Park Zoo currently participates in over 50 breeding programs through both the Species Survival Plan (SSP) and the European Endangered Species Program (EEP).
+Assiniboine Park Zoo currently participates in 30 breeding programs through both the Species Survival Plan (SSP) and the European Endangered Species Program (EEP).
 Many of these programs represent species that urgently need to be conserved and protected in the wild.
 SSP programs not only manage the animals in care but they raise awareness and funds to contribute to field conservation efforts to save species in the wild.